 The impact of socio-economic marginalization on the overrepresentation of Indigenous people in the Canadian criminal justice system has been identified as significant within the literature.Footnote 32 Indigenous people in Canada have a higher unemployment rate, and lower levels of educational attainment than non-Indigenous people.Footnote 33 They have disproportionately more inadequate housingFootnote 34 and poorer health outcomes.Footnote 35 These conditions, as well as poverty, limit the opportunities and life chances for Indigenous people, forming the basis for the vulnerability of some and increasing their likelihood of involvement with the criminal justice system.Footnote 36

 Once in the criminal justice system, socio-economic marginalization continues to affect some Indigenous people.
-A recent study that examined the extent of marginalization factors in federal correctional populations found that Indigenous people continue to present higher needs than non-Indigenous people in areas such as employment, education, health and housing.Footnote 37 Risk assessment tools used in sentencing and correctional plans are built using these same factors to establish risk (education level, employment, financial situation and housing).
+A recent study by Correctional Service Canada that examined individual needs of offenders in federal custody found that Indigenous people continue to present higher needs than non-Indigenous people in areas such as employment, education, health and housing.Footnote 37 Risk assessment tools used in sentencing and correctional plans are built using these same factors to establish risk (education level, employment, financial situation and housing).
 As a result, Indigenous people convicted of an offence are more likely to be assessed as high risk.Footnote 38

 There are many different Indigenous cultures within Canada, yet overall Indigenous worldviews on justice and addressing harm have many similarities.
 Although both Indigenous and Western forms of justice include the principles of deterrence, denunciation, incapacitation (for public safety), and rehabilitation, it is in the application of these principles and in the approaches used to address the wrong-doing or harm that differ.
 For example, for Indigenous peoples, justice as reflected in Indigenous legal traditions is relational in nature and based on kinship.
 The focus is on relationships, on restoring peace and balance within the community, and on addressing harm through healing and reintegration.Footnote 40 In comparison, Western approaches to justice, outside of the inclusion of restorative justice principles, tend to be less relational given that crimes are considered to be against the State rather than those that received the harm.
 These fundamental differences can lead to further trauma and overrepresentation of Indigenous people in the criminal justice system.Footnote 41